-- •ASU 2016-08 (Issued March 2016) Principal versus Agent Consideration (Reporting Revenue Gross versus Net) - •ASU 2016-10 (Issued April 2016) Identifying Performance Obligations and Licensing - •ASU 2016-12 (Issued May 2016) Narrow-Scope Improvements and Practical Expedients
+•ASU 2016-08 (Issued March 2016) - Principal versus Agent Consideration (Reporting Revenue Gross versus Net)

+- •ASU 2016-10 (Issued April 2016) Identifying Performance Obligations and Licensing - •ASU 2016-12 (Issued May 2016) Narrow-Scope Improvements and Practical Expedients - •ASU 2016-20 (Issued December 2016) Technical Corrections and Improvements to Topic 606, Revenue from Contracts with Customers

-This standard is effective in the first quarter of 2018 for public companies and requires either a full retrospective or a modified retrospective approach to adoption.
+This standard is effective in the first quarter of 2018.
 We will adopt this standard using the modified retrospective method.
 We have established a cross-functional coordinated implementation team to implement ASU 2014-09.
-We have completed our initial diagnostic assessment and are in the process of identifying and implementing changes to our systems, processes and internal controls to meet the reporting and disclosure requirements.
-We continue to engage outside expertise to assist us in determining the effect this standard will have on our financial statements, to assist us in making necessary changes in our accounting practices and to assist us in making certain we are capturing the necessary detail to fulfill the disclosure requirements promulgated in this standard.
+We have completed our initial diagnostic assessment and are in the process of identifying and implementing changes to our systems and processes to meet the reporting and disclosure requirements.
+We continue to engage outside consultants to assist us in determining the effect this standard will have on our financial statements, to assist us in making necessary changes in our accounting practices and to assist us in making certain we are capturing the necessary detail to fulfill the disclosure requirements promulgated in this standard.

-Based upon our initial diagnostic assessment, we believe the key revenue streams will be based on method of distribution.
-The key revenue streams identified are distribution and OEM sales which comprise the majority of our business.
-Based upon the results of the diagnostic assessment, the Company believes that the pattern of revenue recognition for these revenue streams will be at a point-in-time consistent with current guidance.
-The Company is evaluating if there are multiple performance obligations within its contracts.
+Based upon our initial assessment we believe the key revenue streams will be distribution and OEM sales, which combined comprise the majority of our business.
+The Company has not identified any contracts with customers containing multiple performance obligations.
 The Company has identified a number of variable consideration components within our contracts with customers and is in process of quantifying the overall impact related to the consideration to which the entity is entitled.
-Additionally, the Company is evaluating the impact to the current estimation processes and the related internal controls.
-The Company continues to evaluate the remaining impacts of the standard and its effect on the Company's financial statements and related disclosures.
+The Company expects adoption of this new standard will not have a material impact on its income statement and balance sheet.

 ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02") - In February 2016, the FASB issued ASU 2016-02, which amends the accounting treatment for leases.
 The amendments are effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Lessees (for capital and operating leases) and lessors (for sales-type, direct financing, and operating leases) must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
 The modified retrospective approach would not require any transition accounting for leases that expired before the earliest comparative period presented.
 Lessees and lessors may not apply a full retrospective transition approach.
 Early adoption is permitted.
-The Company is currently evaluating the impact that the adoption of ASU 2016-02 may have on its consolidated financial statements and has not elected early adoption as of the period ended June 30, 2017.
-During the second quarter of 2017 we engaged accounting experts to assist us in the implementation of this new standard, and those experts have started data gathering and assessment of our outstanding leases.
+The Company is currently evaluating the impact that the adoption of ASU 2016-02 may have on its consolidated financial statements and has not elected early adoption as of the period ended September 30, 2017.
+During the second quarter of 2017 we engaged outside accounting consultants to assist us in the implementation of this new standard.
+The Company is in the process of assessing its outstanding leases.